Getting traffic with social media is easy and it’s fast.

 3. Make a Request to your followers to “retweet” and re-post

-If you create a great post on a controversial or hot topic, ask for feedback on it.
-People love controversy and will respond.
+If you create a great post on a hot topic, ask for feedback.
+People love to respond to hot or controversial topics.
 Then ask folks in your social media networks to re-post it.
-Similarly, ask your Twitter followers to “retweet” it.
+Similarly, ask your Twitter followers to “retweet” it as well.

 If you don’t ask the answer is always “No”, right?